 Oppositional Defiant Disorder in children is a repeated display of defiant, disobedient, and argumentative behavior toward authority figures that persists for at least six months.
 It is more than just having to deal with your typical defiant children and includes symptoms, such as frequent anger, resentment, and arguing with others.

-Treatment for ODD will usually include parent skills training, behavioral interventions, and whatever ADHD treatments may already be occurring.
-Applying special techniques for working with defiant children may also be beneficial if the symptoms are not severe.
+Treatment for ODD will usually include parent skills training, behavioral interventions, and whatever treatments may already be occurring.
+Applying special techniques for working with defiant children may also be beneficial if the behaviors are not severe.

 Conduct disorder involves the persistent display of specific aggressive and destructive behaviors over a period of at least six months.
-Many children with this diagnosis will eventually become diagnosed with Antisocial Personality Disorder.
-Aggression towards people and animals, property destruction, violation of rules and deceitfulness or theft are the main categories of symptoms that define this disorder.
+Many children with this diagnosis may eventually become diagnosed with Antisocial Personality Disorder.
+Aggression towards people and animals, property destruction, violation of rules and deceitfulness or theft are the main categories that define this disorder.

 Treatment typically involves behavioral interventions, psychotropic medications, and interventions specifically related to school behavior.

-Reading my free eBook Child Behavior Guide: What you need to know provides ways to prevent ADHD symptoms and is a great place to start.
-Also using a reinforcement program, such as ADHD behavior charts has proven to be very effective for certain behaviors.
+Reading my eBook, Taming Your Child's Inner Tiger, provides ways to prevent ADHD symptoms and is a great place to start.
+Also using a reinforcement program, such as behavior charts has proven to be very effective for certain behaviors.

-One type of treatment for ADHD symptoms is a special diet.
+One type of treatment is implementing a special diet.
+Making sure your child is getting adequate nutrition, fruits, vegetables and other necessary vitamins is very important.
 This may be simply adding more foods with omega-3 fatty acids, fish oil supplements and limiting foods high in sugar and caffeine.
 Eliminating artificial colors, such as red dye 40 that can cause ADHD symptoms, makes a big difference as well.

-It could also mean looking for undetected food allergies or sensitivities that are causing symptoms.
-One of the most restrictive diets for ADHD is the Feingold Diet, but it reportedly has very good results in eliminating symptoms.
+It could also mean looking for undetected food allergies or sensitivities.
+One of the most restrictive diets is the Feingold Diet, that has shown a success rate of 58-81%.

 Although the gluten casein free diet is often an autism treatment, it can also be very beneficial for children with ADHD symptoms.
 This is due to the opiate theory, which you can read more about by clicking on the link above.

-What’s important is that you discover the best treatment options for your child.
-Gathering information about symptoms is the best place to start and shows that you care about your child’s best interest and want the best ADHD treatments available.
+What’s important is that you discover the best treatment options.
+Gathering information is a great place to start and shows that you care about your child’s best interest and want the best treatments available.

 If you are looking for a way to improve sleeping, attention, memory, and cognition, research has shown this particular method to be very effective.
 As an associate myself, I can say that I have witnessed profound results with this program.
 Review information about it at the link above.
 Please contact me through the website if you are interested in doing the program with your own child.
 You do need a supervising associate to complete the program, which is possible to do through Skype or by phone and email.
 However, I am only taking a limited number of clients for this program at one time.